WICG/nav-speculation/no-vary-search.md

 ## Goals

-- Allow caches to avoid keying on the order of URL query parameters
+- Allow caches to avoid keying on the order of URL query parameter keys

 - Allow caches to avoid keying on specifically-named URL query parameters